-- Student Films
+- Student Films (this is a submission category only)

 We are open to films of any genre except adult films and in any language (with subtitles).
 We do not have a section dedicated to family films, but love films that appeal to the child in us all.
 We always have a horror film section, in honor of a genre that has been an important launching point for independent filmmakers.
 DCIFF also welcomes open source films, art films and interactive films and the wide spectrum of documentary formats and issues including advocacy films.

 Please note: DCIFF 2023 will be a festival / forum over 5 days.
 We expect all selected filmmakers to attend or send a key cast or crew member.
 We support some costs of attending to the best of our ability.

 Dates and Deadlines: November 20, 2022 – Regular Deadline /December 11, 2022 – Late Deadline

 January 3, 2023 – Notification Date High School / January 11, 2023 Notification Date: DCIFF

 February 25, 2023 High School Film Competition / March 2 – March 6, 2023 – Event Date

 We put a great deal of effort, time and attention into promoting the films selected for screening and competition.
 We have aided many a filmmaker on the road to success, awards, distribution and networking.
 For 2023, we will select fewer films but give each film more attention, more outreach and more opportunity.
 These are our requirements please:

 In-Person Metro DC Film Premieres required but films can be available online or can have been screened online before although we will not select films already available for free online.
 We like premieres as we can get more attention for your film that way.